A visitor to my blog, Mr. Novzar Dastoor, asked me to write on risk appetite, risk tolerance, and risk threshold.

 This 10% is your tolerance limit.

-Let’s consider a real world example.
+Let’s consider a real-world example.

-In this case, your threshold for this project is 10,000 USD.
+Here, your threshold is 10,000 USD.